 Yup!
 It’s usually a good idea to get a check-up once a year to make sure you’re healthy and up-to-date on your vaccinations (like the HPV vaccine) — this kind of doctor’s visit is sometimes called your yearly physical.
 And see a doctor whenever you feel sick, have pain that doesn’t go away, or are worried about your body or health.
 You can ask one of your parents or another adult you trust to help you make an appointment.

 Once you start having oral, anal, or vaginal sex, visit your doctor or local Planned Parenthood health center to get tested for STDs and make sure your sexual health is on point.
-You should get tested on the regular for STDs - when you go the first time for testing, ask them how often you should get tested.
-Don’t worry — STD testing and other stuff your doctor does during a sexual health checkup is usually quick and painless.
+You should get tested on the regular for STDs.
+When you go the first time for testing, ask them how often you should get tested.
+Don’t worry — STD testing and other things your doctor does during a sexual health checkup are usually quick and painless.
 Read more about what happens at a check-up.